sitrox/rails_ops/README.md

   using `Operations::Group::Create`. *This is an example for sub-ops*.

 - `Operations::User::Create` creates a user.
-Whenever a user is created, another part of the application needs to generate a TODO for the admin to approve this user. *This would be an example for hooks*.
+Whenever a user is created, another part of the application needs to generate a todo for the admin to approve this user. *This would be an example for hooks*.

 Hooks are pretty simple: Using the file `config/hookup.rb`, you can